-1. Please send your child's teacher a message before 8 am.

-2. Submit an absence excuse note via Bloomz.
-Once your child is well, please send an update via Bloomz.

-3. Based on the above, Admin will respond with the earliest return date.
-Students may not attend class until they have received a return date.
-Students must remain home for at least 48 hours after a fever has broken and symptoms have resolved.

-4. It is strongly recommended that siblings of a student with a fever also remain home.

-B. What should I do if my child has had close contact with someone who is confirmed to be or presumed to be positive with COVID?

-1. Please send a message via Bloomz the includes the date of exposure and any other relevant details.

-2. Students will quarantine for at least 10 days post last known exposure.
-Admin will send a date of return.

-4. Before the date of return, please message with an update confirming that there has not been any new exposure by additional family members and that your child is well-rested and feeling healthy.

-5. If additional family members become ill, the return date will be adjusted from the new date of exposure.

-C. What should I do if my family intends to travel and/or visit a theme park?

-1. Please notify the teacher and admin via Bloomz, at least one week in advance, unless the travel is emergent.

-2. Indicate the type and length of travel, including the destination

-3. You will receive an estimated return date.
-In order to prevent the accidental spread of illness, students must remain home for at least 4 days after attending traveling by plane or attending a theme park, as these activities have consistently caused illness 1-4 days afterward.
-Travel by car in the Eastern time zone is reduced to 24 hours to allow for rest.

-4. Upon returning from travel, please contact your teacher by via Bloomz and update them on any changes from your initial plans.

-5. Admin will confirm your child's return date.

-D. Can families take vacations during the school year?
+- 1. Please submit a Leave notice via the Illumine app before 8 a.m. that includes the reason for absence. - 2.
+If your child was ill, attended a theme park, or flew on a commercial flight, please include those details.
+Once your child has been symptom-free for 24 hours, please send a message via Illumine. - 3.
+Based on the above, Admin will respond with a return date.
+Students may not return to school without a return date. - 4.
+It is strongly recommended that siblings of a student with a fever also remain home. - B. What should I do if my child has had close contact with someone who is confirmed to be or presumed to be positive with COVID? - 1.
+Please send a message to mangrovesarasota@gmail.com that includes the date of exposure and any other relevant details. - 2.
+Students will quarantine for at least 10 days post last known exposure.
+Admin will send a date of return. - 4.
+Before the date of return, please message with an update confirming that there has not been any new exposure by additional family members and that your child is well-rested and feeling healthy. - 5.
+If additional family members become ill, the return date will be adjusted from the new date of exposure. - C. What should I do if my family intends to travel and/or visit a theme park? - 1.
+Please notify the teacher and admin via email, at least one week in advance, unless the travel is emergent. - 2.
+Indicate the type and length of travel, including the destination - 3.
+You will receive an estimated return date.
+In order to prevent the accidental spread of illness, students must remain home for at least 3 days after attending traveling by plane or attending a theme park, as these activities have consistently caused illness 1-4 days afterward.
+Travel by car in the Eastern time zone is reduced to 24 hours to allow for rest. - 4.
+Upon returning from travel, please contact your teacher and update them on any changes from your initial plans. - 5.
+Admin will confirm your child's return date. - D. Can families take vacations during the school year?